Western Animation: Cloudy with a Chance of Meatballs

 Title Drop: Played around with but never actually said.

-Toilet Humor: When Flint confesses he's never been in a snowball fight, Sam reacts with surprise and says "Even Steve is throwing chocolate snowballs!"
+Toilet Humour: When Flint confesses he's never been in a snowball fight, Sam reacts with surprise and says "Even Steve is throwing chocolate snowballs!"
 Cut to Steve on a patch of vanilla ice cream throwing "chocolate snowballs."
 Sam reacts with appropriate disgust.

 Troubled Fetal Position: Flint's father finds Flint in this position in a trashcan containing all his previous failed inventions, suffering a Heroic BSOD due to his food machine causing disastrous food weather and him feeling powerless to stop it.
 Flint is in the trashcan since he now considers himself "junk", like all his failed inventions.